laboumerde/docker-liferay-dxp-wildfy-postgresql/README.md

 * Note : this version is for jrebel 7.

-* don't forget to put jrebel "so" file in the conf/liferay/wildfly/jrebel folder :) It is referenced in the standalone.conf file.
+* don't forget to put jrebel "so" and "jar" files in the conf/liferay/wildfly/jrebel folder :) It is referenced in the standalone.conf file.